elopio/docs/source/includes/_typeDefinitions.md

 <a name="REPORTING_STATE"></a>
 ### REPORTING_STATE  (Object)

-Serves as an enum for the state of a stake token.
+Serves as an enum for the state of a Market.

 #### **Properties:**
 * **`PRE_REPORTING`** (string) Market's end time has not yet come to pass.